kenatiod/MUT/Understanding Machine Understanding.md

 By providing a structured way to evaluate AI systems across these multiple levels, such a framework could help ensure that the development and deployment of AI aligns with societal values and promotes the public good.

-For Alice and Bob, the development of the MUTT has been a microcosm of this broader challenge.
-They have grappled with the technical challenges of designing rigorous evaluations, the ethical challenges of ensuring that Claude's development aligns with human values, and the societal challenges of considering the broader impacts of their work.
+For Anh and Bassam, the development of the MUTT has been a microcosm of this broader challenge.
+They have grappled with the technical challenges of designing rigorous evaluations, the ethical challenges of ensuring that CASPAR's development aligns with human values, and the societal challenges of considering the broader impacts of their work.

 As they iterate on the MUTT and reflect on their experiences, they have come to recognize the importance of engaging with diverse stakeholders, from AI researchers and ethicists to policymakers and the general public, to ensure that the development of AI evaluation frameworks is a collaborative and inclusive process.